demisto/content-docs/docs/concepts/demisto-sdk.md

     demsito-sdk download -i "My Integration" -o Packs/myPack
     ```
    This will download the entity named `My Integration` and will place it in the appropriate directory within `myPack`.
-   Do note that if `My Integration` exists in the pack, it will not be downloaded!
+   Do note that if `My Integration` exist in the pack, it will not be downloaded!

  - Download several files to a given pack and overwrite any file which already exists:
     ```buildoutcfg
     demsito-sdk download -i "My Integration" -i myScript -o Packs/myPack -f
     ```
    This will download both the `My Integration` and `myScript` entities to `myPack`.
-If any of the files already exists in the pack it will be overwritten.
+If any of the files already exist in the pack it will be overwritten.

  - Download all available custom files to a given pack: